-Assessme (A) (B) (C) (D) (E) nt criterion Outstanding Excellent Very Good Good Uncompetitive THE OFFICE TOTAL Of high Of high quality Interesting, Sound, but Has significant quality and the and strongly sound and lacks a weaknesses. forefront of the competitive. compelling. compelling Not research in the Strongly support Support element. recommended. field. recommendation recommending Unsupportive of roccininonaca.
-Recommende rocommondation without recommendation d • reservation.
-1000mmondation Approximately unconditionally 10001 valion. • 20% of anconditionally Approximately Applications · 15% of Approximately Approximately are likely to fall Applications 20% of 35% of into this band. should receive Applications Applications are into tino bana.
-Approximately scores in this should receive likely to fall into 10% of band. scores in this this band.
-Applications barra. band. uno bana. should receive barra. scores in this band.
+Assessment (A) (B) (C) (D) (E) criterion Outstanding Excellent Very Good Good Uncompetitive Of the highest Of high quality and Interesting, Sound, but Has significant quality and at strongly competitive. sound and lacks a weaknesses. the forefront Approximately 15% of compelling. compelling Approximately of research in applications should Approximately element.
+20% of the field. receive scores in this 20% of Approximately applications Approximately band. applications 35% of are likely to fall 10% of should applications into this band. applications receive are likely to should scores in this fall into this receive band. band. scores in this band.